 Guide #3: Working with Adobe PDF mark-ups

-When we’re asked to work with PDF documents, we proofreaders often use the Comment functions in Adobe software products such as Acrobat Reader DC.
-This is an efficient way to suggest changes and to provide notes and queries.
+When we’re asked to work with PDF documents, we proofreaders often use the Comment tools in Adobe software products such as Acrobat Reader DC.
+This is an efficient way of suggesting changes and providing notes and queries.

 This guide will to help you to understand the ‘mark-ups’ that we use when we do this, and to follow up on them as you resolve errors and inconsistencies in your document.
 It covers: